Josef-Friedrich/mscxyz/README.rst

       -f <path-template>, --format <path-template>
                             A path template string to set the destination location (Default is “$title ($composer)”).
+      --file-name <file-name-template>
+                            A template string for the file name (without the extension).
       -A, --alphanum        Use only alphanumeric characters.
       -a, --ascii           Use only ASCII characters.
       -n, --no-whitespace   Replace all whitespaces with dashes or sometimes underlines.